mpdairy/flows/README.md

 pairs that show how the segment should pass.

-A really trite exmaple of a workflow would be:
+A really trite example of a workflow would be:

 ```clj